jxcore/jxcore/known_issues.md

 ##11
-once in a while there is segmentation fault inside a task (visible only after the test multiple times)
+once in a while there is segmentation fault inside a task (visible only after running the test multiple times):

+Tested on OSX.

 ```bash
 ./jx test/run.js -file test/jxcore/test-process.cwd-addTask-logic.js -r 100
 ```